henokyohanes/Apple-Clone/README.md

 ```
 1 - React.js: For building the user interface.
 2 - Vite: For fast build and development environment.
-3 - TMDb API: For fetching real-time movie and TV show data.
-4 - Styled-components: For component-level styling.
+3 - Styled-components: For component-level styling.
-5 - Bootstrap: For easy and fully responsive styling.
+4 - Bootstrap: For easy and fully responsive styling.
 ```

 ## File Structure